speechbrain/speechbrain/README.md

 - This spans *speech recognition*, *speaker recognition*, *speech enhancement*, *speech separation*, *language modeling*, *dialogue*, and beyond.

+- Aligned with our long-term goal of natural human-machine conversation, including for non-verbal individuals, we have recently added support for the [EEG modality](https://github.com/speechbrain/benchmarks/tree/main/benchmarks/MOABB).

 ## 📚 Training Recipes